Skip to main content

 Learning Objectives

-• Apply the concept of requests & responses, body & messages in a real-world example.
+• Apply the concept of HTTP calls (requests & responses) in a real-world example

 • Use the Flow Designer to create, build, and install flows